aws-solutions-library-samples/guidance-for-supporting-video-analysis-as-a-service-on-aws/source/edge/DEVELOPMENT.md

 ```
 if `config.yaml` is placed in a `configurations` directory and the command is being executed from the root level directory.

+### Cross compile for armv7
+The Cargo.toml in edge root directory is configured to cross compile for armv7.
+To cross compile for other architecture, follow similar pattern

+1. Install cross rs by running `cargo install cross --git https://github.com/cross-rs/cross`
+2. Run `cross build --target armv7-unknown-linux-gnueabihf --release`
+3. If successfully compiled, the binary can be found at `guidance-for-video-analytics-infrastructure-on-aws/source/edge/target/armv7-unknown-linux-gnueabihf/release/edge-process`

 ### Sending AI Events to Cloud

 By default, edge process will use the API GW with the name "VideoAnalyticsVideoLogisticsAPIGateway" (should match VIDEO_LOGISTICS_API_NAME in common-constructs).
 To override this, set API_GW_ENDPOINT environment variable to your desired API GW endpoint `export API_GW_ENDPOINT=<endpoint>`.